 Newcastle Residents Make a Difference

 Tips from Newcastle residents have led to the arrest of suspects on many occasions.
-Use the city's website to submit anonymous tips or send an email to the police concerning suspicious activity.
 Don't hesitate to call the police non-emergency number at 206-296-3311 to let us know if something isn't right in your neighborhood.
+You may also report online here.